jokob-sk/NetAlertX/docs/DEBUG_PLUGINS.md

 17:31:05 [Plugins] Mapping objects to database table: CurrentScan 17:31:05 [Plugins] SQL query for mapping: INSERT into CurrentScan ( "cur_MAC", "cur_IP", "cur_LastQuery", "cur_Name", "cur_Vendor", "cur_ScanMethod") VALUES ( ?, ?, ?, ?, ?, ?)
 17:31:05 [Plugins] SQL sqlParams for mapping: [('01:01:01:01:01:01', '172.30.0.1', 0, 'aaaa', 'vvvvvvvvv', 'PIHOLE'), ('02:42:ac:1e:00:02', '172.30.0.2', 0, 'dddd', 'vvvvv2222', 'PIHOLE')]
+🔺
 17:31:05 [API] Update API starting
 17:31:06 [API] Updating table_plugins_history.json file in /front/api
 ```

+> The debug output between the 🔻red arrows🔺 is important for debugging (arrows added only to highlight the section on this page, they are not available in teh actual debug log)

 In the above output notice the section logging how many events are produced by the plugin: